Cptstebbi/fabtest/docs/index.md

 ## welcome to my Journey

-My name is Evert Stefán Jensson, here i will document my Fab academy jurney in 2025
+My name is Evert Stefán Jensson, here i will document my Fab academy journey in 2025